 (NASA photo KSC-69PC-0318 taken during a pre-mission simulation in the flight crew training building at KSC.)

 By now all the flight controllers were pumped up, stretched to the limit, trying to evaluate their ratty data and make decisions on whether their GO was the right decision.
-With a slight spacecraft attitude change contact with Eagle improved enough for Kranz to hear the astronauts final checklist before firing the descent engine.
-Engine start .10 per cent thrust called the LM.
+With a slight spacecraft attitude change, contact with Eagle improved enough for Kranz to hear the astronaut’s final checklist before the astronauts fired the descent engine.

 Altitude 12,200 metres.

 Aldrin took his eyes off the instrument panel for a moment to look through the window......
 “And we got the Earth straight out our front window.”

 The LM’s legs were facing the flight path, the astronauts flying backwards unable to see where they were going.
 They were able to see landmarks passing by so knew where they were as they headed down for the moon’s surface, the astronauts looking up at the Earth through the windows.
 At all times they were very conscious of their home, the Earth a blue and white jewel glittering in the black void of space hanging suspended up there in the lunar sky.
 The land they were heading for had no water or food or shelter, and the nearest friendly mechanic or technician and their spare parts were three days and over 321,860 kilometres away across the void.
 No place to have a breakdown.